CleverRaven/Cataclysm-DDA/doc/MAGIC.md

 `CLIMATE_CONTROL_HEAT`  | Moves body temperature up towards comfortable by number of warmth units up to value.
 `CLIMATE_CONTROL_CHILL` | Moves body temperature down towards comfortable by number of warmth units up to value.
 `CRAFTING_SPEED_MULTIPLIER` | Changes your crafting speed.
 Since it's a percent, using `multiply` is recommended.
 Positive values decrease crafting time, negative values increase it.
+`CONSTANT_PAIN`         | Minimum amount of pain character can have, chronical pain and similar.
+Default 0, so better to use `add`
 `DEXTERITY`             | Affects the dexterity stat.
 `DISINFECTANT_BONUS`    | Affects the `disinfectant_power` you have when applying medicine.
 `DODGE_CHANCE`          | Modifies the probability to dodge an attack.
 Default is 0, so better to use `add`